-8. How do I determine what the eligibility criteria is for a Choice Program?
+8. How do I determine what the eligibility criteria are for a Choice Program?

-There is no eligibility criteria for elementary or middle school programs with the exception of Bak Middle School of the Arts.
-Eligibility criteria for each high school program is printed in the Choice Programs 2009-2010 booklet under the description of each program.
-This is the only eligibility criteria a student must meet in order to be considered eligible for the choice program.
-Once an application has been completed, it is the parent's responsibility to make sure that the choice school or program receives the required teacher recommendations and/or student's transcript or academic records.
-Students applying to BAK Middle School of the Arts or A. W. Dreyfoos School of the Arts must pass an audition before they can be considered eligible for admission.
-(There are separate publications completed by both schools that describe these audition and selection processes in detail.)
+There are no eligibility criteria for elementary or middle school programs with the exception of Bak Middle School of the Arts.
+Eligibility criteria for each high school program are printed in the Choice Programs 2010-2011 booklet under the description of each program.
+These are the only eligibility criteria a student must meet in order to be considered eligible for the choice program.
+Once an application has been completed, it is the parent's responsibility to make sure that the choice school or program receives the student's transcript or academic records.
+The schools will use the student's previous year academic record and the 1st semester of the current year to determine the student's academic eligibility.
+Students applying to Bak Middle School of the Arts or A. W. Dreyfoos School of the Arts must pass an audition before they can be considered eligible for admission.
+(There are separate publications distributed by both schools that describe these audition and selection processes in detail.)

-If a student is not determined eligible for their selected choice program, their choice selection on their application does not change i.e., their second (2nd) or third (3rd) choice does not move to their first (1st) choice selection and so on.
+If a student is not determined eligible for his/her selected choice program, his/her choice selection on their application does not change i.e., the second (2nd) or third (3rd) choice does not move to the first (1st) choice selection and so on.

-9. If my child is assigned to a second (2^{nd}) or third (3^{rd}) choice program, will they remain in the "wait pool" for their first (1^{st}) choice program?
+9. If my child is assigned to a second (2nd) or third (3rd) choice program, will he/she remain in the "wait pool" for his/her first (1st) choice program?

-No. Once a student is assigned to a program, they are removed from all "wait pools".
+No. Once a student is assigned to a program, he/she is removed from all "wait pools".